 In parallel to the work taking place for Phase 1 of the RSMP, the RJSCB and the District are looking towards the next step in the modernization process.
-To move forward with Legislation for future phases of work, the District has authorized an update to the original Master Plan.
-This update will focus on a detailed evaluation of the District's entire portfolio of Buildings including: each building's capacity, enrollment projections, infrastructure needs, the K-8 model, neighborhood schools, pre-k availability, and other District priorities.
-Work began in February 2012 and is expected to take approximately six to eight months to complete.
-The RJSCB has engaged the original Master Plan Architect, SWBR Architects, to perform this work.
+To move forward with Legislation for future phases of work, the District authorized an update to the original Master Plan in February 2012.
+This update focused on a detailed evaluation of the District's entire portfolio of Buildings including: each building's capacity, enrollment projections, infrastructure needs, neighborhood schools, pre-k availability, and other District priorities.
+Work was completed in October 2012, followed by the Superintendent presenting the Master Plan Update to the Board of Education on November 1, 2012.
+Following a series of public meetings throughout the fall and winter of 2012/2013 the Board of Education approved the Master Plan Update in March 2013.
+The Master Plan update provides the guidelines for Phases 2, 3, and 4 over the next 10 years of the project.

-Going Forward, 2012-2013
+Going Forward, 2013-2014

-Phase 1a Construction Schedule
+Phase 1a Construction Schedule and Swing Space moves

-In the summer of 2012, the first schools will be vacated in preparation for construction.
-Existing furniture and equipment will be relocated to swing space in order for those schools to operate in the fall of 2012.
-School 50 will move to School 6, School 17 will move to Jefferson High School, School 58 will move to Franklin High School, and Charlotte will move into Martin Street.
+In the summer of 2013, the first group of schools will move back to their home school and the next group of schools will be vacated in preparation for construction.
+School 50 will move home and School 28 will move to School 6, School 17 will move home and School 5 will move to Jefferson High School, Charlotte will move home and East High School will partially move into Martin Street, Edison High School will partially move to space at Austin Street.
 (See Exhibit C - Swing Space Allocations)